 “Business is tough,” says Dr. Chris Ewin of 121MD in Fort Worth, TX.
 “If you are doing something just for the money, you are never going to enjoy it.
 You will be the hardest boss you have ever had.
 So, find something you love and pursue it.
 Follow this advice and you will set yourself up for an enjoyable future in medicine.”

-“The claim that MDs who go into concierge and become millionaires is rarely true,” says Wayne Lipton of Concierge Choice in a commentary related to a Forbes article.
+“The claim that MDs who go into concierge and become millionaires is rarely true,” says one concierge medicine industry consultant who helps Physicians move into this field in a commentary related to a Forbes article.
 “As someone who has been working with MDs for more than 30 years and talks to hundreds of doctors a year, I can tell you that most improve their economic and professional situations, and many do it just to survive.
 The goal of nearly all concierge physicians is to keep their practices independent and viable for their staff and patients.
 Additionally, for a physician with an established practice and a sound plan, financing a concierge practice conversion is a non-issue.
 If they align with a company that has experience with practice conversions, the costs to the practice are minimal.
 The risks are far greater if they attempt to build a concierge program from scratch, in which case they will more likely need a bankruptcy attorney.
 The other benefit to aligning with an experienced concierge care company is that it handles business development, allowing the physician and his staff to focus on doing what they do best—providing superior care to their patients.”

-Concierge Medicine has been around for about 20 years, but it has gained more traction in recent years among both physicians and patients.
-Known variously as “boutique,” “membership medicine” or “retainer medicine,” it was long considered an option primarily for the wealthy, but is becoming more mainstream.
+Concierge Medicine has been around for over 20 years and it has gained more traction in the recent decade among both physicians and patients.
+Known variously as “boutique,” “membership medicine” or “retainer medicine,” it was long considered an option primarily for the wealthy, but has become mainstream as a viable healthcare delivery vehicle for patients.

 LEARN MORE ABOUT CONCIERGE MEDICINE @: www.ConciergeMedicineToday.com